basarat/mobx-typescript-react/01 init/README.md

-# Using mobx in a React project
+# Using mobx to isolate a React component state

 > React is great for diffing between Virtual-DOM and rendering it to the dom.
-It also offers a naieve solution for diffing state in terms of `setState`.
+It also offers a naïve solution for diffing state in terms of `setState`.
 However it is slightly verbose and not easy to scale.
-MobX offers a very simple and effective solution to manage state in React applications.
+MobX offers a very simple and effective solution to manage state in React components.

 Lets kickoff with a simple react-typescript application.
 * We have a `Hello` component that maintains a local `clickedCount` state.
+* We initialize this state in the constructor,
+* Have a function that increments this using react's setState
+* And finally render a button that increments this count on click and shows the current clickedCount as its content.
+* We go ahead and render this component into the root of our page.

 ```js
 import * as React from 'react';